This page provides information about drowsy driving from the Oregon Department of Transportation and other safety advocates.

 - Consider consuming the equivalent of two cups of coffee.
 Caffeine is available in various forms (e.g. soft drinks, energy drinks, coffee, tea, chewing gum, tablets) and amounts.
 Keep in mind, caffeine takes about 30 minutes to enter the blood stream and will not greatly affect those who regularly consume it.

-- Sit up strait and avoid resting your hands or arms on interior surfaces.
+- Sit up straight and avoid resting your hands or arms on interior surfaces.

 - Adjust ventilation and temperature settings, being a bit uncomfortable may help.